friends-of-presta/security-advisories/_posts/2022-06-24-blockwishlist.md

 ## Other recommandations

-It’s recommended to upgrade to the lastest version of the module **blockwishlist** up to 2.1.1.
+* It’s recommended to upgrade to the lastest version of the module **blockwishlist** up to 2.1.1.

 Please note, blockwishlist is often forked to be custumized.

+* Upgrade PrestaShop beyong 1.7.8.8 (and 8.0.1) to disable multiquery executions (separated by ";").
+* Change the default database prefix `ps_` by a new longer arbitrary prefix.
+Nethertheless, be warned that this is useless against blackhat with DBA senior skilled because of a design vulnerability in DBMS
+* Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 ## Links